GainGod-Xu/GainGod-Xu/README.md

 I am Hao Xu, a research fellow at the Department of Medicine at Harvard Medical School & Brigham and Women's Hospital.

+- 🔭 I’m currently working on AI4Science projects, such as generative models for drug discovery and medical image diagnosis.
+- 🌱 I’m also learning multiple instance learning on whole slide images.
+-  📫 How to reach me: please find me through email at <a href="mailto:haoxu0303@gmail.com">haoxu0303@gmail.com</a> or WeChat: gaingod66.

+Feel free to contact me for research collaborations!

+Past Experiences:

 I obtained my Ph.D. degree in Computational and Organic Chemistry from Boston College in Dec.
 2022.
 I also got an M.S. degree in Computer Science (OMSCS) from Georgia Tech in Aug.
 2022, as well as M.S. degress in Computational Chemistry from Southern Methodist University in May 2017.

-- 🔭 I’m currently working on AI4Science projects, such as generative models for drug discovery and medical image diagnosis.
-- 🌱 I’m also learning multiple instance learning on whole slide images.
--  📫 How to reach me: please find me through email at <a href="mailto:haoxu0303@gmail.com">haoxu0303@gmail.com</a> or WeChat: gaingod66.
-Feel free to contact me for research collaborations.

-Homepage:

 ## Stats